dr0ptp4kt/DeepSpeech/rpi3and4/README.md

 snd_bcm2835A
 ```

 Finally, I made a simple Bash script and Python script after fetching some text extracts from English Wikipedia's most read articles for the day.
-You'll see test-short.bash and lookout.py in the same directory as this README.
+You'll see test-short.bash and lookout.py in the same directory as **this** README.md.

 ```
 curl -O docs.json "https://en.wikipedia.org/w/api.php?action=query&format=json&prop=extracts&generator=mostviewed&exintro=1&explaintext=1&gpvimlimit=500"